Learn more about how your existing solar panels integrate with your Flow Home plan and influence the rate you pay for electricity

 By rewarding exports at peak times with a higher rate, solar households with a battery unlock more earning potential, especially if they can store excess electricity in a battery to export later in the day, or during high price periods.

-From December 1 2025, Flow Home will be introducing a new FiT structure to reward energy-savvy exporters.
+Flow Home has introduced a new FiT structure to reward energy-savvy exporters.

 Use the Flow Power app to check the current price of electricity and forecasts up to a week ahead.
 It’ll advise you of the best times to use electricity.